rdkcentral/rdkservices/docs/api/BluetoothPlugin.md

 <a name="getPairedDevices"></a>
 ## *getPairedDevices*

 Returns a list of devices that have paired with this device.

 ### Events

-  No Events.
+No Events

 ### Parameters